isovector/reasonablypolymorphic.com/site/misc/law.markdown

 decisions simply haven't had time to accumulate citations (and thus importance.)
 The wrong ordering?
 That's just like, your opinion, man.

-Of particular interest to me are the cases on this list that *aren't on Wikipedia.* Assuming Wikipedia is a reasonable proxy for what lawyers think are important cases, the missing articles here have previously-unacknowledged importance.
+But of particular interest to me are the cases on this list that *aren't on Wikipedia.* Assuming Wikipedia is a reasonable proxy for what lawyers think are important cases, the missing articles here have previously-unacknowledged importance.

-Anyway.
-It seems like my calculated importance score correlates with real-world importance.
+Anyway, it seems like my calculated importance score correlates pretty well with real-world importance.
 But let's try to falsify that hypothesis, and see if the bottom-ranked cases have Wikipedia articles.

 I checked.
 They don't.
 Not a single hit in the 50 I tried[^try-more].
 I also